asvd/helios-kernel/README.md

-### How can Kernel be useful for nodejs applications
+### How can Kernel be useful for Node.js applications

-In nodejs there is a native dependency declaration technique — the `require()` function which implements the specifications suggested by [CommonJS](http://en.wikipedia.org/wiki/CommonJS) group.
+In Node.js there is a native dependency declaration technique — the `require()` function which implements the specifications suggested by [CommonJS](http://en.wikipedia.org/wiki/CommonJS) group.